Arizona Territorial Legislature

-The Arizona Territorial Legislature was the legislative body of Arizona Territory.
+The Arizona Territorial Legislature served as the legislative body of the Arizona Territory.
 It was a bicameral legislature consisting of a lower house, the House of Representatives, and an upper house, the council.
-Created by the Arizona Organic Act, the legislature initially consisted of nine members in the council and eighteen members in the House.
-The legislature initially met once a year, but this was changed by the U.S. Congress to biannually in 1869.
-In 1881, the membership was expanded to twelve Council members and twenty-four Representatives.
+Created by the Arizona Organic Act, the legislature initially consisted of nine members in the council and eighteen members in the House, meeting once a year until 1869, when the U.S. Congress changed the meeting sessions to biannually.
+In 1881, the legislature expanded to twelve Council members and twenty-four Representatives.

 The Arizona Territorial Legislature was replaced by the Arizona State Legislature after Arizona achieved statehood.